dare-rider/shop_cart/README.md

       <li>
         <b>shop_cart</b> - Contains all the core source files
         <ul>
-          <li><i>discount.rb</i> - Responsible for creating the Cart and CouponType instances and returning the final result.
+          <li><i>discount.rb</i> - Responsible for applying discount by creating the Cart and CouponType instances and returning the final result.
 Complete relation among files is explained in the following figure.</li>
         </ul>
       </li>
     </ul>